MohamedMesto/ASR-Accent-Analysis-De/README.md

 Note:
-files with _NB are to run on your Notebook /offline
+files with _NB are recommended to run on your Notebook/ local machine